You’ve likely heard all the reasons why Instagram is a great tool for small businesses. Maybe you’ve even signed up for Instagram for personal use.

-First, click the blue icon on the bottom in the middle of the screen.
+First, click the icon on the bottom in the middle of the screen.

-You can either snap a photo by pressing the circle in the middle of the screen, or click the photo preview in the bottom left to upload a photo of your own.
+You can either take a photo by pressing the circle in the middle of the screen, or click “library” on the bottom left to upload a photo of your own.

-Note: The icon on the right enables you to take a video up to 15 seconds long.
+Note: “Video” on the right enables you to take a video up to a minute.

 If you’re uploading a photo, you will have the option to crop it first.
 After that, you’ll have options for different enhancements.

-You can also alter the brightness or click on the wrench icon to access a number of other photo editing features.
+You can also click “edit” to access a number of other photo editing features.

-Once you’re happy with your photo, hit NEXT in the top right of the screen.
-Here, you’ll be able to add a caption.
+Once you’re happy with your photo, hit “Next” in the top right of the screen.
+Here, you’ll be able to add a caption and hashtags.